islamic-network/api.alquran.cloud/README.md

 This will bring up several containers:

-1. quran-app - This is the actual PHP / Apache instance.
-This runs on https://localhost:7070 - see https://localhost:7070/ayah/1.
+1. api - This is the actual PHP / Apache instance.
+This runs on https://localhost - see https://localhost/v1/ayah/1.
-2. quran-db - This is the Percona DB Container.
+2. mysql - This is the Percona DB Container.
-3. quran-memcached - This is the Memcached Container.
+3. memcached - This is the Memcached Container.
-4. quran-pma - PHPMYAdmin to acccess your Percona DB.
-This runs on https://localhost:7071.
-The default username and password are both 'quran' and 'quran'.
-5. quran-memadmin - PHPMemcachedAdmin to access your Memcached container.
-This runs on https://localhost:7072.
-The default username and password are both 'quran'

 #### Build and Contribute